According to 18 USC 2422 and 2423, it is unlawful to engage in sexual activity and conduct with minors.

 Parties Involved in the Solicitation of a Minor

 Any person can be an offender.
-The offender doesn’t need to be limited to only one person, either: any person who intentionally and knowingly assists in the coercion, transit, or sexual activity can be prosecuted.
+The law does not limit the offender to one person.
+Anyone who intentionally and knowingly assists in coercion, transportation, or sexual activity can face prosecution.

 What are the Penalties for a Federal Solicitation of a Minor Conviction?